jrandj/aws-solutions-architect-associate/README.md

 1. AWS Step Functions.

     * AWS Step Functions is a serverless orchestration service that lets you integrate with AWS Lambda functions and other AWS services to build business-critical applications.
 Through Step Functions' graphical console, you see your application’s workflow as a series of event-driven steps.

 #### AWS Cost Management

 1. AWS Budgets.

     * Budgets allow organisations to easily plan and set expectations around cloud costs.
 You can easily track your ongoing spend and create alerts to let users know when they're close to exceeding their allotted spend.

 1. AWS Cost and Usage Report.

     * The AWS Cost and Usage Reports (AWS CUR) contains the most comprehensive set of cost and usage data available.
 You can use Cost and Usage Reports to publish your AWS billing reports to an Amazon Simple Storage Service (Amazon S3) bucket that you own.
 You can receive reports that break down your costs by the hour, day, or month, by product or product resource, or by tags that you define yourself.
 AWS updates the report in your bucket once a day in comma-separated value (CSV) format.
 You can view the reports using spreadsheet software such as Microsoft Excel or Apache OpenOffice Calc, or access them from an application using the Amazon S3 API.

 1. AWS Cost Explorer.

     * Cost Explorer is an easy-to-use tool that allows you to visualise your cloud costs.
 You can generate reports based on a variety of factors, including resource tags.

 1. Savings Plans.

     * Savings Plans is a flexible pricing model offering lower prices compared to On-Demand pricing, in exchange for a specific usage commitment (measured in $/hour) for a one or three-year period.
 AWS offers three types of Savings Plans – Compute Savings Plans, EC2 Instance Savings Plans, and Amazon SageMaker Savings Plans.
 Compute Savings Plans apply to usage across Amazon EC2, AWS Lambda, and AWS Fargate.
 The EC2 Instance Savings Plans apply to EC2 usage, and Amazon SageMaker Savings Plans apply to Amazon SageMaker usage.

 #### Compute

 1. AWS Batch.

-	* AWS Batch lets developers, scientists, and engineers efficiently run hundreds of thousands of batch and ML computing jobs while optimizing compute resources, so you can focus on analyzing results and solving problems.
+    * AWS Batch lets developers, scientists, and engineers efficiently run hundreds of thousands of batch and ML computing jobs while optimizing compute resources, so you can focus on analysing results and solving problems.

 1. Amazon EC2.